Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 - 1st argument: An item stack, the result of the recipe
 - 2nd arguemnt: An item ingredient, the ingredient which catalysts match
 - 3rd arguemnt: A [FluidStackIngredient](../bindings/#fluid-stack-ingredient)
-- 4th argument: A number, the number of ticks until the bloomery is complete
+- 4th argument: A number, the number of ticks until the recipe is complete

 ### Example